mxstn/mxstn.github.io/_pages/about.md

 My current homebase is Innsbruck, Tyrol.

 I hold a MSc in mathematics from the Technical University of Munich (TUM).
-Then I started a PhD in mathematics (with C. Kuehn; multiscale and stochastic dynamics) at TUM, which is yet to be completed.
+Subsequently, I started a PhD in mathematics at TUM ([with C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems)), which is yet to be completed.
 Currently, I am working at MED-EL.

 You can reach me via [5-letter-blog-title][at]icloud.com